BrianLabelle/pewletthackard/README.md

 Once we have completed the imports, we need to address the following:

-**1.List the following details of each employee: employee number, last name, first name, gender, and salary.**
+**1. List the following details of each employee: employee number, last name, first name, gender, and salary.**

             select e.emp_no, e.last_name, e.first_name, e.gender, s.salary from employees e